 In May, 1893 he went to South Africa to work as a lawyer.
-There he had first-hand experience of racial discrimination when he was thrown out of the first class apartment of the train despite holding the first class ticket because it was reserved for white people only and no Indian or black was allowed to travel in the first class.
-This incident had serious effect on him and he decided to protest against racial discrimination.
-He further observed that this type of incidents is quite common against his fellow Indians who were derogatorily referred as coolies.
+There he had the first-hand experience of racial discrimination when he was thrown out of the first-class apartment of the train despite holding the first-class ticket because it was reserved for white people only and no Indian or black was allowed to travel in the first class.
+This incident had a serious effect on him and he decided to protest against racial discrimination.
+He further observed that this type of incident was quite common against his fellow Indians who were derogatorily referred to as coolies.

-In the year 1915, Gandhi returned to India permanently and joined the Indian National Congress with Gopal Krishna Gokhale as his mentor.
+In 1915, Gandhiji returned to India permanently and joined the Indian National Congress with Gopal Krishna Gokhale as his mentor.

-Gandhi's first major achievements were in 1918 when he led the Champaran and Kheda agitations of Bihar and Gujarat.
-He also led non-cooperation movement, civil disobedience movement and Quit-India movement against the British government.
+Gandhi's first major achievement was in 1918 when he led the Champaran and Kheda agitations of Bihar and Gujarat.
+He also led Non-Cooperation Movement, Civil Disobedience Movement, Swaraj, and Quit-India movement against the British government.

 Mohandas Karamchand Gandhi was assassinated on 30 January 1948 by Nathuram Godse.
 Godse was a Hindu nationalist and a member of the Hindu Mahasabha.
 He accused Gandhi of favouring Pakistan and was opposed to the doctrine of non-violence.

 Gandhi was a prolific writer.
-Some of his literary works are as following:
+Some of his literary works are as follows:

 • Hind Swaraj, published in Gujarati in 1909.